 - 102. Which of the following statements regarding individual differences and ethics is true? - a.
 People with an economic value orientation tend to make more ethical choices. - b.
 Employees with internal locus of control make more unethical choices. - c.
 We tend to underestimate how ethical we are. - d.
 How we make attributions in a given situation will determine how we respond to others' actions. - (d) Medium/Analysis - 105.
-Hofstede found that countries differ on the equality or hierarchy among people or its - a. uncertainty avoidance. - b. power distance. - c. masculinity. - d. individualism - (b) Easy/Knowledge

-106. People from Europe and the United States have higher levels of than that of Asia and Africa a. introversion b. extraversion c. consensus d. agreeableness (b) Medium/Comprehension 107. (b) Which of the following statements regarding the universality of personality traits is correct? a.
-There is no difference in the dominant personality trait in countries the world over. b.
-In regions that suffered from infectious diseases, openness to experiences is less dominant. c.
-The five-factor model of personality traits is not universally useful. d.
-The presence of democratic values in a culture is associated with introversion.
-Difficult/Evaluation Closi ng Section: Using Science to Match Candidates to Jobs: The Case of Kronos 103. (c) Firms in the retail industry like Kronos have an incentive to find strong candidates for all of the following reasons EXCEPT a. replacing an employee is costly. b. high turnover endangers customer service. c. happy workers are productive workers. d. replacing employees is a time-consuming process.
-Medium/Comprehension 104. (c) Which of the following statements about applicant-matching software is true? a.
-The software indicates that the best profile for salespeople includes personality traits like extraversion and sociability. b.
-Faking answers on the software program is fairly easy so the candidates must be closely monitored as they respond to questions. c.
-The software makes inquiries as to applicants' backgrounds and salary histories. d.
-Companies using the software report increases in turnover rates, but substantially higher performance in the workplace.
-Difficult/Analysis Natching candidates to jobs is a key way of ensuring performance and turnover in the workplace. (high, 110.
-Experts suggest that answers to questions in applicant-matching software is difficult because the candidate can not predict the desired profile. (faking
+Hofstede found that countries differ on the equality or hierarchy among people, which he referred to as - a. uncertainty avoidance. - b. power distance. - c. masculinity. - d.
+Individualism. - (b) Easy/Knowledge - 106.
+People from Europe and the United States have higher levels of than that of Asia and Africa. - a. introversion - b. extraversion - c. consensus - d. agreeableness - (b) Medium/Comprehension - 107.
+Which of the following statements regarding the universality of personality traits is correct? - a.
+There is no difference in the dominant personality trait in countries across the world. - b.
+In regions that suffered from infectious diseases, openness to experiences is less dominant. - c.
+The five-factor model of personality traits is not universally useful. - d.
+The presence of democratic values in a culture is associated with introversion. - (b) Difficult/Evaluation